bialas0/TextEffects/README.md

 ```
 1. Hello World!
 2. This is a list!
-3. It is typed by each line!
+3. It is typed by each letter and then line!
 Goodbye for now...
 ```